 - Secrets of the orchid mantis revealed – it doesn’t mimic an orchid after all (theconversation.com)

-- Predatory pollinator deception: Does the orchid mantis resemble a model species (currentzoology.org) J. C. O’Hanlon, G. I. Holwell, M. E. Herberstein (2014).
+- Predatory pollinator deception: Does the orchid mantis resemble a model species (currentzoology.org) [Note: The link seems to be defunct.]
+J. C. O’Hanlon, G. I. Holwell, M. E. Herberstein (2014).
 Predatory pollinator deception: Does the orchid mantis resemble a model species.
 Current Zoology 60(1): 90–103.

 - The evolution of imperfect mimicry in hoverflies (eprints.nottingham.ac.uk) Gilbert, Francis (2004).
 The evolution of imperfect mimicry in hoverflies.
 Insect Evolutionary Biology.
 CABI.
 (In Press)